James Bennet takes the stand as Sarah Palin trial delves into New York Times editing standards

 Earlier Tuesday, U.S. District Court Judge Jed S. Rakoff shot down Palin’s efforts to inject more A-list intrigue into the proceedings when he ruled against their attempts to introduce evidence regarding Bennet’s brother, Sen. Michael F. Bennet (D-Colo.) — part of an effort to show that the editor held animosity against Palin because she supported the senator’s Republican opponent.

-The case — the first libel suit against the Times to go to trial in the United States in nearly 20 years — holds the potential to upend decades of precedent that have offered broad protections to media organizations when writing about public figures.
+The case — the first libel lawsuit against the Times to go to trial in the United States in nearly 20 years — holds the potential to upend decades of precedent that have offered broad protections to media organizations when writing about public figures.

 Sarah Palin’s libel case against New York Times opens in Manhattan courtroom, a culture clash with lasting legal potential